-As I think about American cuisine for the upcoming 4th of July holiday I can’t help but think of baked beans.
-To me, baked beans are every bit as American as apple pie and just one of those staple dishes you imagine eating right alongside the rest of the classic July 4th sides.
+As I think about outdoor summer BBQ’s and the upcoming 4th of July holiday, I can’t help but think of baked beans.
+To me, baked beans are every bit as American as apple pie and a staple at any classic BBQ, especially for the 4th of July!
+In fact, I first made this healthy baked bean dish a few years ago for a 4th of July BBQ and they were a huge hit (for my full 4th of July BBQ menu click HERE.)

 I love just about anything sweet and consequently I’ve always loved baked beans.
 But in the past when I looked up baked bean recipes online and in various cookbooks just about every single one I found called for massive amounts of sugar.
 I guess that’s why baked beans are so sweet, ha!
 But, even recipes for healthy baked beans call for way too much sugar… including the Mayo Clinic version which suggests ½ cup molasses AND 3 strips of bacon!
 Not sure when bacon made the list of healing foods Mayo Clinic endorses but that’s a topic for another day…